pypa/packaging.python.org/source/specifications/recording-installed-packages.rst

-Python runtime providers may also prevent inadvertent modification of platform provided packages by modifying the default Python package installation scheme to use a location other than that used by platform provided packages (while also ensuring both locations appear on the default Python import path).
+Python runtime providers may also prevent inadvertent modification of platform provided packages by modifying the default Python package installation scheme to use a location other than that used by distribution packages (while also ensuring both locations appear on the default Python import path).

 In some circumstances, it may be desirable to block even installation of